-For the Spring season, we look back to one of the enduring passions of the Rothschild family – horticulture and the creation of beautiful and inspiring gardens.
+One of the most enduring passions of the Rothschild family was - and still is - horticulture and the creation of beautiful and inspiring gardens.

 On the 23 March 2019, Exbury Gardens in Hampshire opens for the season.
 Exbury, famed throughout the world for its rhododendrons, azaleas and camellias (and between the Wars, its orchids) is a stunning sight from March to August.
 This year the displays will be extra special as Exbury marks its centenary in 2019.